By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

-This time of year can be a particularly ripe time for them, when rapidly shortening days and holiday social events, shopping, and travel add an extra degree of difficulty to already strenuous schedules.
+The fall season, in particular, can be a ripe time for them, when rapidly shortening days and holiday social events, shopping, and travel add an extra degree of difficulty to already strenuous schedules.

 Here’s some advice on how to cope with them so you don’t miss a beat.

 Often, patients will describe tension headaches as a band of pressure across the center of the forehead, and/or on both sides.
 If you’ve heard someone say (or have said yourself), “My head feels like it’s in a vise,” that’s a good way of describing stress headache pain.